 has been composing professionally since 1982.
 Her output is mainly concert music but she has also worked in the theatre and occasionally for film.

 She was featured composer for the 30th anniversary concert of the Eastern Orchestral Board, composing a cross-cultural work for the City of London Sinfonia, which she also conducted.
-This commission can be found on the Orchestras Live timeline.

 AS A CONDUCTOR, Sarah has worked with many ensembles ranging from the City of London Sinfonia and the New English Orchestra to the Coventry Operatic Society, the Leamington Spa Operatic Society, the St John’s Festival Orchestra and Singers as well as with numerous smaller groups.